Mostly dead is slightly alive

 interstitial zone,

 this little gray area, I guess?
+So ideally,

 under an hour.
+Okay.

 But,

 you know, depending on the surgery, sometimes we do have to go over an hour.
+And that's more the extreme case.

-Like, typically, it's 20 minutes or so.
+Like typically it's 20 minutes or so.

 Do we know what effect it has on the brain to just be flatlining for an hour?